stark-t/PAI/scripts/cluster/readme.md

 ```
 You can check for the releases here: https://github.com/ultralytics/yolov5/releases Pick the needed version id and then use that in the `/download/v6.1` part of the download link in `wget`.

-`--cfg:, eg `--cfg yolov5m6.yaml` is the model configuration yaml file.
+`--cfg:`, eg `--cfg yolov5m6.yaml` is the model configuration yaml file.
 It needs to match the `--weights` argument, so if you use an m6 model, make sure is m6 in both arguments.
 This might be needed only if you train from scratch and not using pre-trained COCO weights.
 See Start from Scratch section at https://github.com/ultralytics/yolov5/wiki/Tips-for-Best-Training-Results

 `--data`: path to yaml file that contains the data paths